castacks/UniCeption/README.md

 # UniCeption

 A Generalizable Perception Stack for Scene Understanding.

+Please refer to the [Developer Guidelines](#developer-guidelines) for contributing to the project.

 ## Installation